 What is Vegetable Tanned Leather?

-What can I do with Vegetable tanned?
+What can I do with Vegetable Tanned Leather?

 The Leather Guy is proud to have its own line of Veg Tan Leather called Artisan’s Choice!
 Artisan’s Choice is a high quality leather that boasts a sleek smooth top side, and a flush clean suede back side on all pieces.